-Any insurance has an administrative cost, so everyone must consider some non-insurance solution to whole problem.
+Any insurance has an administrative cost, so everyone must consider some non-insurance solution to the whole problem.
 Therefore, we propose you re-examine the old saw about "never dip into principal".
-If you don't have enough money, you can't do very much except depend on the government, your family, or your fairy godmother to help you out, although it must be obvious that all Americans would be wise to consider retiring five or ten years later than they hoped.
-Very likely, the government is going to have a difficult time sustaining even the present tax exemption of retirement funds, medical insurance and social security.
+If you don't have enough money, you can't do very much except depending on the government, your family, or your fairy godmother to help you out, although it must be obvious that all Americans would be wise to consider retiring five or ten years later than they hoped.
+Very likely, the government is going to have a difficult time sustaining even the present tax exemption of retirement funds, medical insurance, and social security.
 Those are called entitlements, but if the government eventually can't afford them, it won't matter what you call them.
 If entitlements keep getting extended, we can expect our nation to resemble the ancient Chinese and Indian nations -- able to build palaces in their golden era, but eventually crumbling into a gigantic slum in centuries afterward.
 So please, if you are able to do it, try to keep gainfully employed for a few extra years.
 If you do it (and some people can't) you may be able to realize the American Dream.

 The traditional American dream was to accumulate enough money to live off the income from it indefinitely, never touching principal, and then exposing the principal to destructive estate taxes after you finally die.
 Unless you are unusually wealthy, there isn't much left for the next generation after estate and inheritance taxes and expenses.
 It's a little inefficient to accumulate more than you actually need, but the government gravitates toward the least painful methods of collecting taxes.
 By confiscating this safety surplus, however, it declares that "Every ship (generation) must sail on its own bottom."
 And therefore it must acknowledge responsibility for what inheritances ordinarily pay for, like charity and good works.
 But there remains a quirk to this.